 This guide describes how to work with images in Claude, including best practices, code examples, and limitations to keep in mind.

-Use Claude’s vision capabilities via:
+Use Claude’s vision capabilities through:

-If you submit an image larger than 8000x8000 px, it will be rejected.
+If you submit an image larger than 8000x8000 px, it is rejected.
 If you submit more than 20 images in one API request, this limit is 2000x2000 px.

-Here is a table of maximum image sizes accepted by our API that will not be resized for common aspect ratios.
-With the Claude Sonnet 3.7 model, these images use approximately 1,600 tokens and around $4.80/1K images.
+Here is a table of maximum image sizes accepted by the API that will not be resized for common aspect ratios.
+With Claude Sonnet 4.6, these images use approximately 1,600 tokens and around $4.80/1k images.

 | Aspect ratio | Image size |